dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 excerpt: ""
 ---

-## Philosophy of Censorship

-the development of philosophy (and knowledge in general) is greatly hindered by censorship.
-- part one details, in general, how censorship prevents us from developing new ideas.
+# アレクサンドリアの丏から

+This is a series inspired by the battles we see waged against censorship everyday.
+The menace of tyranny has been growing for years and by the time we recognize it for what it is, it will be too late.

+The development of all new ideas and knowledge is greatly hindered by censorship of any kind.
+This includes philosophy itself.
+Furthermore, America's stride towards social progress around the world has been reduced to a wimpering stagger by censorship and manipulation of social media.
+We promise such great works around the world, but what does it say when the world can see we obviously can't speak openly at home.
+If we pride ourselves on freedom to religion and freedom of speech, what does this say?
+And what kind of election is this?!

-- part two talks about how censorship works for social media in particular
-- part three combines the ideas from part one and part two to discuss how social media censorship isolates individuals, divides people and creates more problems than it could solve
+The first essay will discuss the effect censorship has on the development of knowledge in general.
+The second essay will cover specific strategies for censorship in social media, as well as how its implementation foments risk in the American economy by threatening to undermine trust in technology products and restricting available markets for our products.
+The third essay will combine ideas from the first two to discuss how social media censorship isolates individuals, divides people and creates more problems than it could solve.

+# What Kind of 21st Century Do You Want?

+- what kind of 21st century do you want to live in?
+  - early in the 21st century, there are many important choices we need to make, individually and as nations and globally.
+  - this is not a "dark" vision of the future. this is a realistic vision, which accounts for the possible futures that lay ahead of us.
+  - consequences of global warfare
+    - incapable of responding to environmental threats
+    - economic stagnation in formerly prosperous regions

+- two different paths for the 21st century with regard to availability of information.

 - when a nation blocks access to ideas or restricts dialogue on specific ideas or prevents people from learning and developing, every citizen in that nation suffers because their intellectual development as a culture stagnates.
+  - qaddafi's citizens weren't allowed to learn foreign languages
+    - or was it gaddafi? did anyone else find it strange when we started spelling this guy's name in two different ways?
 - however, we're going to be living in a world where censorship of some technologies and ideas is necessary because they are dangerous.